dombrant/100-days-of-code/r1-log.md

 Today I got a few small projects done.
 I tested a project of making a release in GitHub using Git tags.
 I also got my portfolio's 'coming soon' page working in Firefox (it was a simple fix with the margin-top for the first element in the container.
 I also coded along to Brandon Morelli's articles on [map, filter, reduce and chaining all three](https://codeburst.io/javascript-learn-to-chain-map-filter-and-reduce-acd2d0562cd4).
 It was a really fun exercise.

 Lastly, I got some of things in place to get started on v1.0 of my portfolio.

+### R1D54 (February 26th, 2018)
+I got Emmet set up for Atom and Sublime.
+It's so cool how fast it is to type out things that are normally complex.
+I also started making some edits to the photos I'm considering using for the main banner image on my portfolio.